Preschool Children with a Disability

 - Step 4--Play-Based Assessment: The child will return to First Step Preschool to participate in an assessment of his or her skills.
 This assessment will be completed through play activities as well as through the use of norm-referenced assessments.
 Your child may be evaluated by a speech-language pathologist, occupational therapist, physical therapist, and/or school psychologist, depending on developmental concerns.
 The child will also participate in a vision and hearing screening with the school nurse.

 - Step 4--Evaluation Team Report (ETR) Meeting: The purpose of this meeting is to determine whether or not the child meets criteria for an educational disability.
 The ETR describes the child's needs based on the evaluation that was completed as well as suggestions for instruction.
-All evaluation results will be reviewed with the parent(s) and the parent(s) will recieve a copy.
+All evaluation results will be reviewed with the parent(s) and the parent(s) will receive a copy.
 The child does not need to be present for this meeting.

 - Step 5--Individualized Education Plan (IEP) Meeting: The purpose of this meeting is to determine what goals and services would be appropriate to meet the child's needs.
 The IEP includes the child's present levels of performance, annual goals, and a description of the special education services that will be provided (including related services).
 Once this document is completed and signed, the child will begin receiving special education services.